Choosing an S-Corporation Election

-Choosing the right business type is important to the success of your business.
+Choosing an S-Corporation Election at the right time is important to the success of your business.
 The business structure you choose influences everything from day-to-day operations, to taxes, to your ability to raise money, and to how much of your personal assets are at risk.

 Whether you are just starting your business, or have been operating as a sole proprietor or partnership, you may be wondering about the advantages of running your business as an S corporation.